srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 The list is the most versatile datatype available in Python, which can be written as a list of comma-separated values (items) between square brackets.
 An important thing about a list is that the items in a list need not be of the same type.

-For more information, check out [Python Docs- Lists](https://docs.python.org/3/library/stdtypes.html#lists).
+For more information, check out [Python Docs | Lists](https://docs.python.org/3/library/stdtypes.html#lists).

 Creating a list is as simple as putting different comma-separated values between square brackets.
 For example: